-If IBM Global Mirror (asynchronous mirroring) is used for storage replication for SAP HANA TDI, all DATA and all LOG volumes of all nodes from one HANA system must be included in one storage Consistency Group.
+If IBM Global Mirror (a-synchronous) is used for storage replication for SAP HANA TDI, all DATA and all LOG volumes of all nodes from one HANA system must be included in one storage Consistency Group.

-That implies (when using native attached storage) that both - Data and Log - must be provided by the same storage unit.
+That implies (when using native attached storage) that both - Data and Log - must come from the same storage unit.